shreyachapsey/lumaa-spring-2025-ai-ml/README.md

 `nltk.download('wordnet')`

 # Dataset
-3. Download the dataset and and place it in the project direcotry.
+3. Download the dataset file, unzip it and and place it in the project direcotry.
 That is the file lumaa.py and movies_metadata.csv should be in the same folder.
    For example
    -Downloads
 &nbsp;&nbsp;&nbsp;-lumaa